 - A Simpson College policy has not been violated and no further action will be taken. - A violation of Simpson College policy could have occurred and can be administratively settled by mutual consent (mediation) of the involved parties on the basis acceptable to the conduct officer.
 Such disposition shall be final, and there shall be no subsequent proceedings. - A violation of Simpson College policy may have occurred and may be appropriate for hearing by the appropriate conduct body.
-These options include: - Conduct Review Setting for most cases arising from first and/or minor policy violations in campus housing and may be a natural evolution of an information meeting.
-These are
+These options include: - Administrative Conduct Review Setting for most cases arising from first and/or minor policy violations in campus housing and may be a natural evolution of an information meeting.
+These are generally heard by Assistant/Associate Directors or the Area Coordinator.
+In rare cases, other professional members of the Student Development staff may be utilized to hear cases.

-- generally heard by Assistant/Associate Directors or, in rare cases, other professional members of the Student Development staff. - Conduct Meeting The most serious cases or issues of campus-wide concern are heard by the Director of Residence Life/Dean of Students, or another appropriate Student Development staff member. - Student Conduct Board (SCB) Hearing Serious cases, complicated situations, or issues of campus-wide concern and/or complex situations may be heard by a panel of students.
+- Note: more serious cases or issues of campus-wide concern may be heard by the Director of Residence Life/Dean of Students, or their designate. - Student Conduct Board (SCB) Hearing Serious cases, complicated situations, issues warranting a peer review process, or issues of campus-wide concern may be heard by a panel of students.